atrisovic/weather-panel.github.io/content/reduced-form-specification.md

 into account the fact that hiring/firing of public service employees happens at the office level only.
-Estimating grid-level effects will lead to wrong estimation, as it should result in zero estimate for those (almost all) grid cells which do not have contain administrative offices, and extremely large values for those (very few) cells, which do.
+Estimating grid-level effects will lead to wrong estimation, as it should result in zero estimate for those (almost all) grid cells which do not contain administrative offices, and extremely large values for those (very few) cells, which do.